Comprehensive characterization of an apparatus for cold electromagnetic dysprosium dipoles

-Our QGM is an in-vacuum compact design made only out of two lenses, a Weierstrass sphere serving as a front plano-covex lens \cite{Puig2019} and a plano-aspheric lens (Fig. \ref{cell_and_QGM}b).
-The design was inspired by \cite{Robens2017}, and adapted to the blue region, specifically for the blue line at 421-nm of Dy.
-The Weierstrass sphere enhances the numerical aperture (NA) by a factor of $n^2$ (where $n$ is the refraction index of the sphere) therefore reducing the need for extreme aspheric surface of the second lens.
-As a result of that the aspheric surface could be manufactured with magneto-rheological finish \cite{Kumar2020}, achieving the lowest possible irregularity.
-The optical performance and tolerances of the QGM were optimized with optical design software (Zemax 2013).
-The two lenses were produced by Sill Optics, with both curved surfaces having a PV maximum irregularity of 0.15$\mu$m and iRMS $\textless 0.05\mu$m.
-The enclosure of the QGM is made out of two cylindrical concentric macor pieces.
-Each one has a very fine, 0.15mm pitch tap in order to regulate the distance between the two lenses.
-This degree of freedom was necessary given the lens thickness tolerances and especially the uncertainty of the complex front lens coating (a 30 interchanging layers of Ta$_2$O$_5$ and SiO$_2$, approximated in the simulation by the total thickness of 2.2 $\mu$m of Ta$_2$O$_5$ and 2.9 µm SiO$_2$).
+Our CAM is an in-vacuum compact design made only out of two lenses, a Weierstrass sphere serving as a front plano-covex lens~\cite{Puig2019} and a plano-aspheric lens (Fig.~\ref{cell_and_CAM}b).
+The design was inspired by~\cite{Robens2017}, and adapted to the blue region, specifically for the blue line at 421~nm of Dy.
+The Weierstrass sphere enhances the numerical aperture (NA) by a factor of $n^2$ (where $n$ is the refractive index of the sphere), therefore reducing the need for an extreme aspheric surface of the second lens.
+As a result, the aspheric surface could be manufactured with magneto-rheological finish~\cite{Kumar2020}, achieving the lowest possible irregularity.
+The optical performance and tolerances of the CAM were simulated and optimized with an optical design software (Zemax 2013).
+The two lenses were produced by Sill Optics, with both curved surfaces having a PV maximum irregularity of 0.15$~\mu$m and iRMS $<0.05~\mu$m.
+The enclosure of the CAM is made out of two cylindrical concentric macor pieces.
+Each one has a very fine, 0.15~mm pitch tap in order to regulate the distance between the two lenses.
+This degree of freedom was necessary given the lens thickness tolerances and especially the uncertainty of the complex front lens coating (30 interchanging layers of Ta$_2$O$_5$ and SiO$_2$, approximated in the simulation by the total thickness of $2.2~\mu$m of Ta$_2$O$_5$ and $2.9~\mu$m SiO$_2$).